-The return policy at Target has some interesting twists to it that are worth your attention, especially if you shop there regularly.
+The Target return policy has some interesting twists to it that are worth your attention, especially if you shop there regularly.
 Do you need a receipt?
-Should you ever return products you bought online via the mail?
+Should you ever return products at Target you bought online via the mail?
 Are there any exceptions to their policy?
 You got questions, I got answers.
 Let’s get right to it…

 Target’s baseline return policy allows you to return unopened items within 90 days of original purchase date.

 Nope, a receipt at Target is not a requirement for a return.

 They can actually look up your order if you made the purchase via the Target REDcard, Visa, MasterCard, AmEx, Discover, personal check, or Target Gift Card (you gotta still have the gift card).

 You’re only out-of-luck if you made the purchase with cold, hard, cash.

 Can They Limit No-Receipt Returns?

 Yes, they can limit returns without a receipt and they absolutely do as part of their fraud prevention program.

 Within a 1-year period they allow you to make $150 worth of returns without a receipt.